veeam/blksnap/doc/blksnap.rst

 The module provides a header file ``include/uapi/blksnap.h``.
 It describes all the available ioctl and structures for interacting with the module.
 Each ioctl and structure is documented in detail.
-The general algorithm for calling control requests is approximately the following.
+The general algorithm for calling control requests is approximately the following:

 1. The ``blk_snap_ioctl_snapshot_create`` initiates the snapshot creation process.
 2. The ``blk_snap_ioctl_snapshot_append_storage`` allows to add the first range of blocks to store changes.
 3. The ``blk_snap_ioctl_snapshot_take`` creates block devices of snapshot images of block devices.
 4. The ``blk_snap_ioctl_snapshot_collect`` and ``blk_snap_ioctl_snapshot_collect_images`` queries allow to match the original block devices and their corresponding snapshot images.
 5. Snapshot images are being read from block devices whose numbers were received when calling ``blk_snap_ioctl_snapshot_collect_images``.
 Snapshot images also support the write operation.
 So, the file system on the snapshot image can be mounted before backup, which allows to perform the necessary preprocessing.
 6. The ``blk_snap_ioctl_tracker_collect`` and ``blk_snap_ioctl_tracker_read_cbt_map`` allow to get the data of the change tracker.
 If a write operation was performed for the snapshot, then the change tracker takes this into account.
 Therefore, it is necessary to receive tracker data after the writing operations have been completed.
 7. The ``blk_snap_ioctl_snapshot_wait_event`` allows to track the status of snapshots and receive an events about the requirement to expand the difference storage or snapshot overflow.
 8. The difference storage is expanded using a ``blk_snap_ioctl_snapshot_append_storage``.
 9. The ``blk_snap_ioctl_snapshot_destroy`` releases the snapshot.
 10. If, after creating a backup copy, postprocessing is performed that changes the backup blocks, it is necessary to mark such blocks as dirty in the change tracker table.
 The ``blk_snap_ioctl_tracker_mark_dirty_blocks`` is used for this.
 11. It is possible to disable the change tracker from any block device using ``blk_snap_ioctl_tracker_remove``.

 Static C++ Library
 --------------------------